catalogicsoftware/velero-docs/velero-intro-pvs/velero-intro.md

   - For each CSI driver, you need to have a *VolumeSnapshotClass* with the deletion policy set to "Retain".
   - Set label ``velero.io/csi-volumesnapshot-class=true``.

-- It is also possible to "restore" by creating PVCs from CSI snapshots.
+- Restore works <by creating PVCs from CSI snapshots.

 Note: